 #17 Best Big-Party Luxury Destination: Sand Hollow Resort, St. George

-If you are headed to southern Utah during a weekend getaway with a bunch of your friends or family members, then Sand Hollow Resort is the place to go.
+Sand Hollow Resort is the place to go if you are headed to southern Utah during a weekend getaway with a bunch of your friends or family members.

 Unlike a romantic weekend away or a solo trip, Sand Hollow is meant for big parties of people – making it the ideal birthday party escape, bachelor party destination, and family reunion location.